realmatterio/PQC-2035/Securing ICCHSMatter - A PQC-Secured HSM Server for Wallet API Functions.md

 ICCHSMatter is a **Post-Quantum Cryptography (PQC)**-secured Hardware Security Module (HSM) server designed to provide secure wallet API functions for key access and transaction signing.
 This article outlines the security architecture of ICCHSMatter, focusing on four key aspects: **dynamic SSL certificate loading**, **session-based PIN encryption**, **login and authentication**, and **additional essential security measures**.
 The implementation leverages PQC OpenSSL certificates and PQC KEM keys to ensure robust protection against quantum threats.

-## **Communication Diagram: ICCHSMatter Server and PQC Wallet**
+## **Sequential Diagram: ICCHSMatter Server and PQC Wallet**

-Below is the modified flow diagram emphasizing the secure communication between the **ICCHSMatter Server** and the **PQC Wallet**.
+Below is the sequential diagram emphasizing the secure communication between the **ICCHSMatter Server** and the **PQC Wallet**.
 The diagram highlights the security measures implemented during the interaction.

 ```plaintext
 +-----------------------+                           +-----------------------+